LucasKarlsten/devops24Luccelito/examinations/07/README.md

 When you have run the playbook above successfully, how can you verify that the `mariadb` service is started and is running?

+:: sudo systemctl status mariadb

 # BONUS QUESTION

 How many different ways can use come up with to verify that the `mariadb` service is running?

+:: There are alot of ways to check, systemctl, ping, mysql -u root -p